 For runs with absorber in place, the first entrance module was removed and inserted at various depths within the PMMA stack to act as the roving module.
-The three different locations of the roving module at 3.75 cm, 6.25 cm and 12.5 cm depth of PMMA, are shown in Fig. 3.
-The beam diagnostic configuration allowed measuring the entrance location and angle of the protons, i.e. the beam size and beam spread, while the MLP determination set-up measured only the entrance location and not the entrance angle of the proton.
-Since the MCS angle turned out to be much larger than the beam spread, this was an acceptable solution.
+The three different locations of the roving module at 3.75 cm, 6.25 cm and 12.5 cm depth of

 Fig. 3.
-Sketch of the three locations of the roving silicon module within the absorber stack (3.75 cm, 6.25 cm and 12.5 cm of PMMA, corresponding to z coordinates 5, 7.5 and 14cm, where the front of the PMMA is at the origin).
+Sketch of the three locations of the roving silicon module within the absorber stack (3.75 cm, 6.25 cm and 12.5 cm of PMMA, corresponding to z coordinates 5, 7.5 and 14 cm, where the front of the PMMA is at the origin).